vuejs-jp/who-use-vuejs-in-japan/README.md

 [TechBowl](https://techbowl.co.jp) | https://techbowl.co.jp | Our Service, "[TechTrain](https://techbowl.co.jp/techtrain)" is built with Nuxt.js.
 "TechTrain" is a community and service for engineers and developers.
 [HiCustomer](https://hicustomer.jp/) | https://hicustomer.jp/ | [HiCustomer](https://hicustomer.jp/) (Customer Success Management tool for SaaS) is built with Vue.js and Vuex.
 [Widsley](https://widsley.com/) | https://widsley.com/ | We build Sales oriented CRM and CTI using Vue.js and Nuxt.js on front and Laravel on backend.
 Our main product [ComDesk](https://comdesk.com/)
+[NightLamp](https://nightlamp.dev/) | https://nightlamp.dev/ | Vue.js and Nuxt.js are used in many of our products.
+(Order Development Services ⚒, Automatic lock IoT service 🔐) *TypeScript

 ## Awesome who-use-**-in-japan